conda.toml specification#

 [target.<platform>]#

-Per-platform overrides for the default feature. <platform> MUST be
+Per-platform overrides for the default feature. <platform> may be

 Field |